lukeyanggb/DateTimeValidator/README.md

 ## Test Data:

 * To successfully create test data, all the date time information are required: `YYYY` for year, `MM` for month, `DD` for day, `hh` for hour, `mm` for minute, `ss` for second, `TZD` for time zone.
-All arguments can only present in format once, otherwise will be invalid `dateTimeFormat`.iY
+All arguments can only present in format once, otherwise will be invalid `dateTimeFormat`.
 * `TZD` conforms ISO 8601 time zone designator: (“Z” for GMT or +hh:mm or -hh:mm)
 * Examples of valid `dateTimeFormat` (Inspired from [SimpleDateFormat Documentation](https://docs.oracle.com/javase/8/docs/api/java/text/SimpleDateFormat.html)), sample test data see the `data/example_patterns` directory:
   > Format 1: YYYY-MM-DDThh:mm:ssTZD: 2022-07-20T15:01:02-03:00